apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 Reasoning that if unnesting deeply nested data in Arrow Record arrays was causing data locality issues:

-*   **Normalizer**: a Bufarrow API to append normalized data to another Arrow Record in the deserialization function
+*   **Normalizer**: a Bufarrow API used in the in the deserialization function to normalize the message data and append it to another Arrow Record, inserted into a separate table

 This approach allowed throughput to go back to levels almost as high as without Normalizer \- flat data is much faster to process.

 # Oh, we're halfway there...livin' on a prayer

 Next, I tried opening concurrent connections to multiple databases. **BAM\!** ***Segfault***.
 DuckDB concurrency model isn't [designed](https://duckdb.org/docs/stable/connect/concurrency.html#handling-concurrency) that way.
-Either everything is read-only, or one central database (in-memory or file) is opened, then other database files can be [attached](https://duckdb.org/docs/stable/sql/statements/attach.html) to the central db's catalog.
+From within a process only a single database (in-memory or file) can be opened, then other database files can be [attached](https://duckdb.org/docs/stable/sql/statements/attach.html) to the central db's catalog.

 Having already decided to rotate DB files, I decided to make a separate program ([Runner](https://github.com/loicalleyne/quacfka-runner)) to process the database files as they were rotated, running table dumps to parquet and aggregations on normalized data.
 This meant setting up an RPC connection between the two and figuring out a backpressure mechanism to avoid ‘disk full’ events.